rewonc/japaneasy/README.md

 - Dictionary search in Japanese and English
 - Kanji lookup
 - Text glossing in Japanese (take a chunk of text and list all the words it contains)
-- Specialized dictionary search (Search the Names, legal, scientific, engineering, linguistics databases and more)
+- Specialized dictionary search (including names, legal, scientific, engineering, linguistics, and more)
 - Alternate language dictionaries (Japanese-German, Japanese-French, Japanese-Russian, Japanese-Sweden, Japanese-Hungarian, Japanese-Spanish, Japanese-Dutch, Japanese-Slovenian, Japanese-Italian)

 It also includes automatic switching between WWWJDIC mirrors in the case that the primary one is down.